Search for a players profile

 GBC Wind Rating: ⭐⭐⭐

 GBC Pressure Rating: ⭐⭐⭐⭐

-Jon got married in December 2019 and he and his wife, Kelley, are expecting their first child in the summer (2021).
+Jon got married in December 2019 and he and his wife, Kelley, and had their first child, Kepa, in April 2021.

 Pressure Performance Analysis